Back to top anchor

 The papers do not themselves represent policy advice, nor do they represent the views of the Treasury or the Government.
 See

-The Treasury's Publications Committee coordinates the selection, peer review and quality control of papers selected for publication in the Working Papers series.
+The Treasury's Technical Papers Editorial Committee coordinates the selection, peer review and quality control of papers selected for publication in the Working Papers series.

-The Treasury's aim in publishing Working Papers is to make these ideas available to a wider audience and to inform and encourage public debate, with the ultimate aim of informing the Treasury's policy advice.
+The Treasury's aim in publishing Working Papers is to make the research work available to a wider audience, and to inform and encourage public debate and further research, with the ultimate aim of informing the Treasury's policy advice.

 Working Papers have been published as a formal series of publications since 1998; some earlier 'working papers' were published in 1997 and 1998.